davidinfante/TFG/README.md

 docs/                       Project documentation
 TFG/src/
     app/                    App code
-        classes             Classes needed by the app and the exercises components/         Components used by the app
+        classes             Classes needed by the app
+            exercises/      Classes needed by the exercises
+        components/         Components used by the app
             exercises/      Exercise components
         directives          All directives needed by the app enum                Enums needed by the app
-        pages               All pages that can be navigated through the app services            Services that grant data to elements that require it assets/                 Media files
+        pages               All pages that can be navigated through the app services            Services that grant data to elements that require it exercises/      Data needed by each exercise
+    assets/                 Media files
         img                 Project's main images
         icon                App's favicon